camdenboren/chat-script/README.md

 # chat-script

-Chat locally with scripts (documents) of your choice with this simple python app.
+Chat locally with scripts (documents) of your choice with this simple python app that features:

-Leverages Nix, Ollama, Langchain, ChromaDB, and Gradio to accomplish RAG (retrieval-augmented generation) on local LLMs with a basic UI.
+- Citations
+- Moderation
+- Chat History

+This is accomplished by implementing RAG on local LLMs via:
+- Ollama
+- Langchain
+- ChromaDB
+- Gradio

+Package and development environment powered by Nix

 <details>
 <summary><b>Setup</b></summary>
 <b>Important: Must install Ollama and flake-enabled Nix before running anything.</b>

-Start Ollama server (second and third commands only need to be run if models have not already been installed):
+Start Ollama server (second and third commands only need to be run if models have not already been installed, fourth only applies if moderate is set to True):

     ollama serve
     ollama pull mistral
     ollama pull mxbai-embed-large
+    ollama pull xe/llamaguard3

 <i>Note: I recommend running Ollama as a system service to avoid needing to run 'ollama serve' every time I boot.</i>
 </details>